manasgandhi99/Secure-Vote/README.md

 # Voting-System
-A voting application built as a project for KJSCE Hack 6.0
+A voting application built by team AlphaDevs as a project for KJSCE Hack 6.0

+Project Created By:
+Akshar Barchha
+Manas Gandhi
+Rajan Gaul
+Yash Satra